 Canned Food Month

-The History Of National Canned Food Month
+The History of National Canned Food Month

 National Canned Food Month was created in 1987 by the Canned Food Information Council.
-Why did they create this observation month?
+Why did they create this observance month?
 They did so to raise awareness about the value of canned food items and to dispel some of the myths that surround canned foods.

 Some Interesting Facts About Canned Foods